anttijuu/Graphs/README.md

 This example also has an [accompanying image](./TrainTravelling/TrainMap.png) showing the structure of the graph visually.
 The directory also includes a [sample output](./TrainTravelling/example-output.txt) you can compare to the picture and to the algorithms.

 In the example run, *Prim algorithm* calculates the minimum spanning tree of the train network.
 You can see the minimun network that could enable travelling to all the stations in the [image drawn](./TrainTravelling/Prim-Minimum-Spanning-Tree.png) based on the output of the Prim algorithm.
+Egdes in red are the minimum spanning tree, thin dotted gray lines are part of the original railway network.

 ## Building the apps